| |

 Step 3: Embellishments and Details The embellishment table was arguably the most popular spot in the room.
 Women were digging through baskets of lace and using hot glue to attach embroidered appliqués to the sides of their cases.

-When the Mod Podge finally dried and the last rhinestone was glued into place, it was time for the absolute best part of the entire afternoon: the reveal.
+Step 4: The Reveal (Prepare to Be Amazed!)
+Now that the Mod Podge dried and the last rhinestone was glued into place, it was time for the absolute best part of the entire afternoon!
+Finally, the reveal.
 We lined up all the finished trunks on the tables, and y’all, I was completely blown away.

 Seeing the genuine pride on everyone’s faces as they showed off their finished pieces is a feeling I will never get over.
 They took something forgotten and made it completely, unapologetically their own.